AcidicSkittles/InternetCats/README.md

 # InternetCats

-Barebones demo on how to read the [CATAAS (Cats As A Servvice) API](https://cataas.com/) and display those sweet, sweet cat pics.
+Barebones demo on how to read the [CATAAS (Cats As A Service) API](https://cataas.com/) and display those sweet, sweet cat pics.
 Note: the API regularly goes down, so if it does not load, then this demo app will not work as intended.

 <img src="https://github.com/AcidicSkittles/InternetCats/blob/main/home.png" width=25% height=25%> <img src="https://github.com/AcidicSkittles/InternetCats/blob/main/lebonk.png" width=25% height=25%>